 Incorporate a Local Company – A Public Limited Company

-In Uruguay, 100% foreign ownership is allowed.
-At least 2 shareholders (local or foreign individuals or corporate entities), shall sign the memorandum and articles of association, agreeing to create the company.
+In Uruguay, 100% foreign ownership is allowed and the company can have 1 shareholder (local or foreign individuals or corporate entities).
+The memorandum and articles of association must be signed, confirming the creation of the company.
 If the founding member is a foreign corporate entity, its company board members will have to agree on the creation of the Uruguayan company, granting a Power of Attorney (POA) to an individual who would incorporate the company on the corporate entity’s behalf.
 During the company set up, the name of the legal entity needs to be agreed upon and the Board members need to be appointed.

 Once the memorandum and articles of association are signed, these shall be approved by “Auditoría Interna de la Nación” and subsequently registered with the “Registro Público y General de Comercio” and then published in the “Diario oficial”.